-Tomas J. Lares is the Founder/Executive Director of Florida Abolitionist, Inc. and the Cofounder/Chairman of the Greater Orlando Human Trafficking Task Force, Inc.
+Tomas J. Lares is the Founder/Executive Director of Florida Abolitionist, Inc. and the Co-founder/Chairman of the Greater Orlando Human Trafficking Task Force, Inc.

-In 2013 Lares cofounded the Greater Orlando Human Trafficking Task Force, Inc. whose mission is to provide human-rights based, victim centered community forum and mechanism to combat all aspects of human trafficking in the Greater Orlando area through collaboration and partnerships with key stakeholders.
-Lares has an undergraduate degree in Psychology and has worked on graduate studies in the MSW program at UCF.
+In January of 2009, Lares led the first Human Trafficking Awareness march in downtown Orlando and is preparing to celebrate the 10th Annual Human Trafficking Awareness Day this January 2018 in Orlando, FL.
+In 2012, Lares co-founded the National Weekend of Prayer to End Slavery & Trafficking in recognition of a resolution passed by the U.S. Senate.
+In 2013, Lares co-founded the Greater Orlando Human Trafficking Task Force, Inc. whose mission is to provide a human-rights based, victim centered community forum and mechanism to combat all aspects of human trafficking in the Greater Orlando area through collaboration and partnerships with key stakeholders.
+Lares has an undergraduate degree in Psychology and has pursued graduate studies in the MSW program at the University of Central Florida.